x00tex/hackTheBox/Boxes/linux/Retired/compromised/README.md

 * searching on google for **LiteCart-2.1.2-Exploit** i found a CVE

   Vulnerability Details : [CVE-2018-12256](https://nvd.nist.gov/vuln/detail/CVE-2018-12256)
-  * **Discription :** admin/vqmods.app/vqmods.inc.php in LiteCart before 2.1.3 allows remote authenticated attackers to upload a malicious file (resulting in remote code execution) by using the text/xml or application/xml Content-Type in a public_html/admin/?app=vqmods&doc=vqmods request.
+  * **Description:** admin/vqmods.app/vqmods.inc.php in LiteCart before 2.1.3 allows remote authenticated attackers to upload a malicious file (resulting in remote code execution) by using the text/xml or application/xml Content-Type in a public_html/admin/?app=vqmods&doc=vqmods request.
   * `shop/admin/vqmods.app/vqmods.inc.php` file is responsible for this vulnerability.

 #### Exploit surface

 * On the admin panel goto vQmods tab `http://10.10.10.207/shop/admin/?app=vqmods&doc=vqmods` here we can see a file upload option.
-* from the file upload option we can upload a php file insted of xml file by changing `Content-Type: application/x-php` to `Content-Type: application/xml` in the POST request and we can see that the file get uploaded, and thats the way we can get the remote code execution.
+* from the file upload option we can upload a php file instead of xml file by changing `Content-Type: application/x-php` to `Content-Type: application/xml` in the POST request and we can see that the file get uploaded, and thats the way we can get the remote code execution.

 **Why this happening -**

-in the litecart version 2.1.2 it validates the vQmods xml file by checking `Content-Type` in the file upload POST request and the `Content-Type` is ditermined by the file extention so when we upload xml file then the **Content-Type: text/xml** and when we upload php file then the **Content-Type: application/x-php**
+in the litecart version 2.1.2 it validates the vQmods xml file by checking `Content-Type` in the file upload POST request and the `Content-Type` is determined by the file extension so when we upload xml file then the **Content-Type: text/xml** and when we upload php file then the **Content-Type: application/x-php**

 and in the litecart 2.1.2 source code of the `vqmods.inc.php` file:

 ![](screenshots/vuln_code.png)

-upload function is only validates the file by cheacking the `Content-Type` from the POST request.
+upload function is only validates the file by checking the `Content-Type` from the POST request.

 so if we intercept the POST request and change the `Content-Type: application/x-php` to `Content-Type: application/xml` while uploading php file it get uploaded easily.